• 2731 6316

 School's Mission and Goals

 It is convinced that physically handicapped children have the right to receive education.
-Their needs and potential are often overlooked due to the limitation of their physical disability.
+Their needs and potential are often overlooked due to the limitations of their physical disability.
 Our school aims to provide them with appropriate education and training to fully develop their potential.
 It is also our goal to nurture their ability to take care of themselves, live independently and adapt to the community.

 Education Service